 History at Wakefield Methodist School will enable pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-Lessons and experiences will inspire children’s curiosity to know more about the past.
-History lessons will develop historical skills, giving children the opportunity to work as historians, with links being made to other subject areas.
+Our History curriculum will develop a wide range of historical skills and strategies, giving children the opportunity to work as historians, to explore and investigate key periods in history.

-Children will be able to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
+At Wakefield Methodist School, we are preparing our children to live in a diverse and dynamic society.
+As Theodore Roosevelt said, ‘The more you know about the past, the better prepared you are for the future.’
+Children will leave Wakefield Methodist School as confident investigators who can critically question information presented to them, skills which will not only prepare them to continue their History journey in Key Stage 3, but that they can then continue to apply to any situation in their adult lives.
+Children will be able to ask perceptive questions, think critically, weigh evidence, examine arguments, and develop perspective and judgement.
 Children will understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Click the following links to find out more about our history curriculum.